S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## As a participant

-- consider _Artful Participation_ pattern
+- consider the pattern _Artful Participation_
 - review the agenda and consider how you can contribute to each item
-- bring up objections to the agenda before the meeting
+- bring up objections to an agenda, and if possible resolve them before the meeting
-- review improvement suggestions from the last meeting's evaluation
+- review improvement suggestions from the last meeting's evaluation and conder how **you** might act on them

 ---